+nigrate can find grate. ine ees and o you in Canada.
 Once you arrive in Canada, friendly and experienced settlement professionals can help you:

-- Look for a job
+Look for a job

-- Receive a language assessment
+Receive a language assessment

-- Register for language classes
+Register for language classes

-- Find a place to live
+Find a place to live

-- Fill out forms and applications
+perience Fill out forms and applications

-- Register your children for school
+ates Register your children for school

-- Learn about community services
+with free e in Canada Learn about community services